Alluxio/alluxio/docs/en/compute/Hadoop-MapReduce.md

 $ bin/alluxio fs cat /wordcount/output/part-r-00000
 ```

-> Tips：The previous wordcount example is also applicable to Alluxio in fault tolerant mode with Zookeeper.
+> Tips：The previous wordcount example is also applicable to Alluxio in HA mode.
 Please follow the instructions in
 [HDFS API to connect to Alluxio with high availability]({{ '/en/deploy/Running-Alluxio-On-a-Cluster.html' | relativize_url }}#Configure-Alluxio-Clients-for-HA).